Skip to content

 How to Apply: Check with your state housing authority or local government for specific programs available in your area.

-Identify what improvements are necessary for your mobile home.
-This could include:
+1. Identify the repairs or improvements needed for your mobile home.

 Common Challenges in Securing Grants